Pollora/documentation/taxonomies.md

 # Taxonomies

-Pollora offers two different ways to create custom taxonomies:
+Pollora uses PHP 8 attributes to declare custom taxonomies.

-1. **Using PHP Attributes (Recommended)** - A modern, declarative approach using PHP 8 attributes
-2. **Using the Configuration File** - Define taxonomies in the `config/taxonomies.php` file

-## 1. Using PHP Attributes (Recommended)

-The most elegant way to define custom taxonomies in Pollora is by using PHP 8 attributes.
 This approach provides a clean, declarative syntax and better organization of your taxonomies.

+## Using PHP Attributes

 ### Creating a Taxonomy with Attributes